bareos/bareos/docs/manuals/source/DeveloperGuide/Webui.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Run the script `webui/scripts/localization_update.sh` to scan for changes and generate new \*.po(t) files.
-The Bareos Team takes care of this task and the synchronization with POEditor.
+The Bareos team takes care of this task and the synchronization with POEditor.

 .. _section-dev-webui-command-usage-in-modules: